SLACube/slacube-daq-tutorial/README.md

 ## Archive Run Config

 For book-keeping, please archive the run config during/after data-taking.
-Usally the same configuration are used for an extended period, e.g. one for the entire runs at room temperature and one for cryo, unless there is a change in bad channels, thresholds ... etc.
+Usually the same configuration are used for an extended period, e.g. one for the entire runs at room temperature and one for cryo, unless there is a change in bad channels, thresholds ... etc.